privcount/privcount/doc/TorEvents.markdown

 False (0) if:
 * the intro point section in the descriptor was successfully parsed, and the number of intro points was valid, or
-* there is no intro point section in the descriptor Unknown (missing) if:
+* there is no intro point section in the descriptor (if there are no intro points, it is not possible to tell if a service requires client authentication).
+Unknown (missing) if:
 * the descriptor was unparseable.